Balancingrock/Swiftfire/README.md

 ## Features

+- Builds and runs on MacOS and Linux
 - Allows code injection (HTML and CSS) from functions written in Swift
 - Allows website services to be implemented in Swift
 - Out of the box support for static websites